BoaPi/learning-rust/README.md

 * **if expressions** needs to evaluate to a **bool**
 * no automaatic conversion of types to **bool**
 * an **if expression** can be on the right site of a **let**, to the outcome to the variable
+* when using this approach, both arms of the **if expression** needs to be the same type

 ## Standard libraries